wil-sys/HomeAssistant-M5Stack-Remotes/README.md

 MQTT topics are the buttons and remote mode combined, EX ButtonA1 (ButtonA, remote mode 1).
 MQTT Payloads are either true or false.
+To change mode on StickC Plus press A and B simultaneously, On Core press A and C simultaneously.